2. Constitutional Supercooling

 In both cases the system will be far away from equilibrium.
 That's not good from a systems-like-nirvana point of view.
 The system thus will not just take that crap - it will fight back!
 Let's just look at casting in what follows, that will be hard enough.
 Let's also call the minority constituent an "impurity", just to keep the language simple.

-is more or less given, and, together with the shape and mass of the mold,
+temperature) is more or less given, and, together with the shape and mass of the mold, determines

-the point, the melting temperature might be different in different parts
+More to the point, the melting temperature might be different in different parts because it

 Before we turn to the question of what the system can do to fight back, let's find out exactly what the system wants to change or optimize by putting up a fight.
 The answer is: